cnguy/kayn/README.md

 # Kindred

-Kindred is a not-so-thin Node.js wrapper on top of [Riot Games API for League of Legends](http://www.developer.riotgames.com)
+Kindred is a thin Node.js wrapper on top of [Riot Games API for League of Legends](http://www.developer.riotgames.com)

 ## Table of Contents
 * [Philosophy](#philosophy)